Pediatrician-turned-author documents impact of Scripps Health on San Diego region

 1990s – Saving Mother Teresa’s Life

 - In 1991, Mother Teresa had been visiting Tijuana for two weeks on the last stop of a worldwide tour, where she became increasingly ill.
 Dr. Paul Teirstein was on call when Mother Teresa was admitted at Scripps Clinic/Green Hospital with coronary ischemia and difficulty breathing.
 The Scripps team was able to administer a stent because the clinic was a clinical trial site and, as such, was the one center on the West Coast with access to the stent.

 21st Century – Scripps Answers Call in New Orleans and Haiti

 - Building on its legacy of service, Scripps answered the call when disasters struck around the world.
 CEO Chris Van Gorder and Scripps volunteers, including Chief of Staff Brent Eastman, went to aid of victims of Hurricane Katrina, the Witch Creek Fires and Haiti.
 “In Haiti, Chris pulled out his search-and-rescue headlamp and put it on Brent’s head; they washed their hands under a naked pipe outside; and the two of them, surgeon and scrub nurse, worked to repair the crushed limbs and gaping wounds.”

 Join us at Warwick’s for a special book signing and presentation by longtime Scripps pediatrician and author Dr. Sarita Eastman.
-Learn more and reserve your spot.

 About Dr. Eastman